Supervisors ignored Russian warnings over money laundering at Danske: document

 Earlier this month, the EU’s national banking supervisors, who control the EBA, rejected the watchdog’s proposal on the rule breach and effectively blocked further action against the Estonian and Danish regulators.

 The two regulators from Estonia and Denmark and the Russian Central Bank did not respond to Reuters requests for a comment.
-The EBA was not immediately available.
+The EBA declined to comment.

+In a letter to the Commission dated April 26, the EBA said national supervisors acknowledged failings in Estonian and Danish financial supervision but they did not consider them to mean EU law had been broken.

 EU lawmaker Sven Giegold, who sits on the EU parliament’s committee on financial crime, said in a letter to the EU Commission that the EU executive should start legal proceedings against Denmark and Estonia for their flaws in applying EU laws.